Unknxwn007/Apex/README.md

  |
 [Changelog](https://github.com/Unknxwn007/Apex/blob/main/changelog.md)

+## Issues
+Are you having issues with the latest release of Apex? \
+[Open an issue](https://github.com/Unknxwn007/Apex/issues) or post in the bug-report channel in the discord server. \
+**GITHUB IS HIGHLY PREFERRED!!**

 ## Contributing
 Looking to contribute?
 You can [fork the repo](https://github.com/Unknxwn007/Apex/fork) and [open a pull-request](https://github.com/Unknxwn007/Apex/pulls) 😀 \
 Note: if your request is stupid it'll be ignored.